Chris Davies (football coach): Coaching career

 In 2004, Davies began studying for his UEFA coaching licences while also attending Loughborough University, where he obtained a first-class honours degree in Sport Science.
 He worked as a youth coach at Leicester City and also coached in the United States and New Zealand.
 While in New Zealand, Davies was a youth coach at Hawke's Bay United, where he worked under Jonathan and Bobby Gould.

 In 2010, aged 25, Davies was recruited as an assistant to Brendan Rodgers at Swansea City.
 During his time at Swansea, Davies specialised in opposition analysis and tactics.
 In his first season, Swansea were promoted to the Premier League.
 After Swansea secured a second season in the Premier League, Davies was offered a coaching position with the club's reserve team.

 Davies moved with Rodgers to Liverpool in June 2012 as the club's head of opposition analysis.
 In his second season, Liverpool finished second in the Premier League behind champions Manchester City.
 Davies left the club in October 2015 when Rodgers was replaced by Jürgen Klopp.
 During his time at Liverpool, Davies completed his UEFA Pro Licence, earning the qualification in 2015.

 Following six months at Reading as a first-team coach in 2016, Davies joined Rodgers as his assistant manager at Scottish Premiership club Celtic.
 In their first season, Celtic won the domestic treble for only the fourth time in the club's history.
 Under Rodgers and Davies, Celtic broke their 100-year-old record for successive domestic games unbeaten, going 69 matches without defeat.
 They won the treble again in Davies's second season.

 In February 2019, Davies moved with Rodgers to Leicester City, again as his assistant manager.
 They finished fifth in two consecutive seasons, missing out on UEFA Champions League qualification on the last day of both seasons, but won the 2021 FA Cup and the Community Shield.
 Davies left the club with Rodgers in April 2023.

 On 27 June 2023, Davies was appointed as senior assistant coach to Ange Postecoglou at Tottenham Hotspur.

 Managerial career

 Birmingham City

 On 6 June 2024, he departed Tottenham Hotspur in order to become the manager of Birmingham City.
 He signed a four-year contract with the newly relegated EFL League One club.

 Following an unbeaten month of thirteen points from five matches, Davies was named EFL League One Manager of the Month for February 2025, as Birmingham extended their lead at the top of the league.

-By the end of the 2024–25 season, he had guided the club to promotion to the Championship, at their first time of asking, surpassing Reading's 2005–06 record of 106 for the highest points total in the EFL.
-Birmingham later went on to amass the highest points total in world professional football, with 111.
+By the end of the 2024–25 season, he had guided Birmingham City F.C. to promotion to the Championship at the first attempt, setting a new EFL points record of 111 and surpassing Reading F.C.’s long-standing 2005–06 benchmark for the highest points total in the league.

 Due to his record-breaking debut season in football management, Davies won the League One Manager of the Year award.